 Bio

-Anette is Associate Director of the MFA Textiles Program and Assistant Professor of Fashion Systems and Materiality at Parsons School of Design.
-Prior appointments include the School Associate Dean for First Year, the interdisciplinary year of study completed by every undergraduate student at Parsons.
-Anette has worked in museum education at the Museum of Modern Art, the Guggenheim Museum, the Museum of Arts and Design, and the Brooklyn Museum.
-Her work was recently on view at the Center for Craft in Asheville, NC, in the exhibition Material Reasoning which highlights recipients of the Center’s Materials-Based Research Grant recipients.
+Upcoming exhibitions include Folded Infinity at the Museum of Mathematics in New York, NY.
+Past exhibitions include Material Reasoning at the Center for Craft in Asheville, NC, which highlighted recipients of the Center’s Materials-Based Research Grant.
 She has been reviewed online by Hyperallergic, and in print by the Boston Globe.
 Anette attended the School of Visual Arts for her MFA and received a BFA from the Massachusetts College of Art.

-MFA Textiles Major Studio Embellishment
+MFA Textiles Major Studio 4 (Capstone Thesis)

 Fashion BFA Design Studio Materiality